Read more about

 When it comes to population, numbers have always tended to be highest in Asia.
 Currently, Asia holds around 4.4 billion inhabitants, just over 60% of the world's population.
-Within it, China and India clearly stand out as the countries with the largest populations, totaling more than 2.6 billion people combined.
+The world's two most populated countries, China and India, are both in Asia.
+China and India are the only countries in the world with a population of over 1 billion.

-Though growth in Asia today is progressively slowing down in the countries with the largest human populations, throughout the majority of the 20th century national populations expanded rapidly there.
+Though growth in Asia today is progressively slowing down in the countries with the largest human populations, throughout the majority of the 20th-century national populations expanded rapidly there.
 This was due to the already high birth rates there not reducing as rapidly as the mortality rates.
-On that end, deaths from all causes dropped and life expectancies made leaps and bounds thanks to improved hygiene conditions, greater access to sanitation, and marked expansions of medical care.
-Due to the threat of overpopulation, regulated birth control is a common practice in some Asian countries, with India and China being the most notable cases.

-In India, family planning and awareness programs have been created to face the tragic social situations that have been caused there by overpopulation.
-Despite its status as an emerging economy, the country continues to be flagged by high rates of extreme poverty and communicable diseases.
-Its demography is a youthful one, with over 50% of its population younger than 25 years of age.
+In India, family planning and awareness programs have been credited for population control.
+However, nonetheless, India's demography is a youthful one, with over 50% of its population younger than 25 years of age.
 Catching up on China fast, the country is expected to be the most populous on our globe by 2022.

 Large Populations Outside of Asia

 While six of the ten most populous countries in the world are in Asia, the others are distributed across the other continents: the United States, Brazil, Nigeria, and Russia.
-Russia, a Eurasian country, has a population of over 143 million inhabitants as of December 2015.
+Russia, a Eurasian country, has a population of over 143 million inhabitants.
 Although most of its territory is located in Asia, this is largely constituted by the frozen masses of Siberia.
 Meanwhile, the bulk of the Russian populace resides on the European continent.

 Shifts in Population Trends